 Using the estimated model as a laboratory, we perform several counterfactual analyses to gauge the effect of information frictions on firm innovation and asset reallocation.
-We find that eliminating asymmetric information between the acquirers and targets has a strong, direct effect on value creation in the M&A market.
-As we decompose a firm's market value into its standalone value and the capitalized gains from M&A, we find that, with the estimated information frictions, the capitalized gains from the M&A market accounts for 6% of an average firm's market value, and eliminating information frictions in M&A boosts this ratio to 9.2%, representing an almost 60% increase.
-It also speeds up the process of asset reallocation such that innovative firms are bought much earlier in their life cycle and valuable innovations are reallocated to better users at a much faster pace.
+We find that eliminating asymmetric information between acquirers and targets has a strong, direct effect on value creation in the M&A market.
+As we decompose a firm's market value into its stand-alone value and the capitalized gains from M&A, we find that, with the estimated information frictions, the capitalized gains from the M&A market accounts for 6% of an average firm's market value, and eliminating information frictions in M&A boosts this ratio to 9.2%, representing an almost 60% increase.
+Part of the efficiency gains arise from speeding up the process of asset reallocation such that innovative firms are bought much earlier in their life cycle and valuable innovations are reallocated to better users at a much faster pace.

 A more efficient M&A market also triggers long-term effects on firm innovation and overall productivity growth: as asset reallocation becomes more efficient, firms optimally choose to invest more on R&D and conduct more innovation, especially small firms who aim to be bought in the future.
-The largest firms, on the other hand, adopt a lower innovation intensity, as they have the option of improving their productivity by acquiring productive small firms rather than spending too much on in-house R&D. Overall, the average innovation investment and firm growth rate increase in the economy.
+The largest firms, on the other hand, adopt a lower innovation intensity, as they have the option of improving their productivity by acquiring productive small firms rather than spending too much on in-house R&D. Overall, the average innovation investment and firm growth rate increase in the economy, reminiscent of the general equilibrium effects of reducing frictions in the secondary market for patented innovations found in Akcigit, Celik, and Greenwood (2016).